-C. PulseEdit against Forensic Analysis
+D. PulseEdit against Forensic Analysis

 From the previous performance analysis on PulseEdit, we can see that PulseEdit is effective in editing the intrinsic rPPG signals in facial videos for privacy protection.
 As motivated in Section I, it is possible to utilize PulseEdit in adversarial scenarios by forgers.
-In this subsection, we examine the effect of forensic analysis tools to help us understand the strengths and limitations of PulseEdit.
+In this subsection, we examine the resistance of PulseEdit against forensic analysis tools to help us understand its strengths and limitations.